Experts say Twitter breach troubling, undermines trust

 Reacting to the breach, Twitter swiftly deleted the tweets and locked down the accounts to investigate.
 In the process it prevented verified users from sending out tweets for several hours.

 Twitter faces an uphill battle in regaining people's confidence, Gazeley said.
-For a start, it needs to figure out exactly the accounts were hacked and show the vulnerabilities have been fixed, he said.
+For a start, it needs to figure out exactly which accounts were hacked and show the vulnerabilities have been fixed, he said.

 "If key employees at Twitter were tricked, that's actually a serious cybersecurity problem in itself," he said.
 "How can one of the world's most used social media platforms have such weak security, from a human perspective?"